Louise Glück – O jardim

 suas vidas tolas: vocês vão

-para onde são enviados, como todas as coisas,
+onde são levados, como todas as coisas,

-para onde os ventos os semeiam,
+onde os ventos os semeiam,

 um ou outro sempre